Asset protection is a philosophy and way of life

 One asset in a Family Trust that goes bad contaminates all the other assets in that Trust.
 There are two types of assets.
 “Unsafe” assets like business operations.
 And there are ‘safe” assets like shares and real estate.
 Don’t mix unsafe business assets with shares and property.
 Build two Family Trusts.
 One is for unsafe business assets.
 The other is for safe assets.

-3. Add firewalls & levels of protection
+3. Add firewalls and levels of protection

 If your entity lacks assets to pay debt, the creditor often seeks to access the director’s or trustee’s personal assets.
 Companies no longer provide much ‘limited liability’ – and none against the ATO.
 Many old company Constitutions force you to have two directors.
 You can convert to a Single Director Company.
 Then one of your directors resigns.
 For a trust, replace the human trustee with a company – this provides another firewall.